ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 CMD ["/hello"]
 ```

 The dockerfile is a set of instructions which says to the Docker how to build a container image - we will create our own in a moment.
+Analogy for a docker file, can be the bash language that you can use on any Linux/Unix machine - of course it's different but general idea of giving writing instructions in order to make the job is similar.

 #### Creating Docker's image

+Currently we are sure that our Docker setup is working correctly, let's start with setting the image.

+1dcae25ab9f1

+przeor@Kamils-MacBook-Pro docker $ docker-machine env
+export DOCKER_TLS_VERIFY="1"
+export DOCKER_HOST="tcp://192.168.99.100:2376"
+export DOCKER_CERT_PATH="/Users/przeor/.docker/machine/machines/default"
+export DOCKER_MACHINE_NAME="default"
+# Run this command to configure your shell:
+# eval $(docker-machine env)
+przeor@Kamils-MacBook-Pro docker $